NVlabs/LongSplat/README.md

 ## News

+⚠️ **2025.12.10**: Fixed training and eval pipeline for reproduction results.

 🎉 **2025.08.27**: Release converter to 3DGS format for compatibility with general 3DGS viewers.
 See [Convert to 3DGS Format](#convert-to-3dgs-format) section.

 🎉 **2025.08.20**: Code release!